What Did The Generals Want? - September 29th, Hour 3

 He also lied when he said he wouldn't abandon Americans either.

-That was 13 days before he abandoned them.
+That was 13 days ago.

 And let me point out another thing that came to light yesterday from Secretary Austin and General Milley.

-Well, it was the unanimous recommendation of the Joint Chiefs that we adhere to the August 31 deadline.
+Joe Biden has repeatedly said, as did some of those Democrats yesterday, well, it was the unanimous recommendation of the Joint Chiefs that we adhere to the August 31 deadline.

 They testified that the White House didn't even seek their opinion until August 25th.

-Sean, Cobble fell on August 15th.
+Sean, Kabul fell on August 15th.

-Don't you think that those joint chiefs, maybe in whole, at least in part, would have recommended something different if they had had that question put to them on August 15th and not on August 25th.
+Don't you think that those Joint Chiefs, maybe in whole, at least in part, would have recommended something different if they had had that question put to them on August 15th and not on August 25th?

-Or or maybe Sean, what if someone had asked them the question a month earlier when Joe Biden was out saying that at his press conference that no one envisions you know a rapid collapse of the governments or a collapse of Kabul.
+Or maybe, Sean, what if someone had asked them the question a month earlier when Joe Biden was out saying at his press conference that no one envisions a rapid collapse of the governments or a collapse of Kabul, when, in fact, Scott Miller also testified that as he was leaving Afghanistan, forced to leave earlier that week by Joe Biden's withdrawal, that things would go downhill very rapidly and would get very bad very fast.

 Unfortunately, it's all true.

-Now the military is not responsible for non combatant evacuation operations.
+Now, the military is not responsible for non-combatant evacuation operations.

 That decision rests with the State Department, which is run by Joe Biden's longtime aide, Tony Blinken.

-And we heard yesterday that even when the military began to say, hey guys, you know, things are going downhill pretty badly here in July or June or May.
+And we heard yesterday that even when the military began to say, hey, guys, you know, things are going downhill pretty badly here in July or June or May, maybe we should start thinking about an evacuation.

-They were repeatedly told by the State Department and the White House no.
+They were repeatedly told by the State Department and the White House, no.

 And they wouldn't do it because they didn't want Joe Biden's decision to look like the catastrophe that it became clear to the world in August.